Roy Faget, MA, LPC Intern, LMFT Associate

 I work with individuals, couples, teens and families who want to improve the way they experience life - the desire for better relationships with themselves and with others, and to gain a sense of purpose and meaning.
 I’ve always been interested in what drives people and believe that we usually can discover what is best for ourselves if we slow down, take the time to think things through, talk about it with a person we trust, and express the feelings we have in healthy ways – even the negative ones we may try to avoid.

 I use a number of therapeutic modalities in my practice, which connect thoughts to feelings and feelings to thoughts, enabling my clients to change and grow in the positive direction that they envision for themselves.
 I work with clients who have struggled with addiction, anger, anxiety, depression, relationship separation, internal conflict and conflict with others, grief and loss, and other transitions and adjustment issues.
 I have completed Gottman Level I and Gottman Level 2 trainings, which offers a structured approach for couples to learn how successful couples make their relationships last, and how handle to handle conflict in a way that prevents damage to the relationship.
+I am also trained in EMDR, a therapy designed to help a person unlock their nervous system to recover from trauma, PTSD, depression, anxiety, and other problems which can take hold.

 After receiving my undergraduate degree in electrical engineering from the University of Washington, I worked in large corporate settings in the Seattle area, Minnesota, and Colorado.
 My work as an engineer eventually led me to Austin, a graduate degree in counseling from St. Edward’s University, and a career change.